MySQL includes some extensions that you probably will not find in

 We at TcX have a greater need for a real fast database than a 100% general database.
 Whenever we find a way to implement these features without any speed loss, we will probably do it.
 For the moment, there are many more important things to do.
 Check the TODO for how we prioritize things at the moment.
 (Customers with higher levels of support can alter this, so things may be reprioritized.)

-The current problem is actually ROLLBACK
+The current problem is actually ROLLBACK.
+Without ROLLBACK, you

-can do any kind of COMMIT
+can do any kind of COMMIT action with LOCK TABLES.
+To support

-, MySQL would have to be changed to store all old
+ROLLBACK, MySQL would have to be changed to store all old

 records that were updated and revert everything back to the starting point if

-was issued.
+ROLLBACK was issued.
 For simple cases, this isn't that hard to do (the

-could be used for this purpose), but it would be much
+current isamlog could be used for this purpose), but it would be much

-more difficult to implement ROLLBACK
+more difficult to implement ROLLBACK for ALTER/DROP/CREATE

-, you can use the following strategy:
+To avoid using ROLLBACK, you can use the following strategy:

-to lock all the tables you want to access.
+LOCK TABLES ... to lock all the tables you want to access.

-to release your locks.
+UNLOCK TABLES to release your locks.

 This is usually a much faster method than using transactions with possible

-s, although not always.
+ROLLBACKs, although not always.
 The only situation this solution

 doesn't handle is when someone kills the threads in the middle of an